noccu/umamusu-translate/tl-progress.md

 Days in a Flash | Complete | [Kuwaiden]
 Illuminate the Heart | In progress/Transferring | [robflop]
-KIRARI MAGIC SHOW | Complete | deepl (intro by [noccu]) The rest up to 2022/07/08 | Complete | deepl (contributed by Korgi)
+KIRARI MAGIC SHOW | Complete | deepl (intro by [noccu]) Happy new future ～Bonds dyed in the sunrise～ | Complete | deepl The rest up to 2022/07/08 | Complete | deepl (contributed by Korgi)